m67hoff/material2-sample/README.md

 ---

+:no_entry: Deprecated - Sorry: I no longer maintain this sample

 Simple app that consumes Angular Material 2 components.
 Built with the `angular-cli`.

 NOTE: This is an updated version of the original: